Trodelvy® (sacituzumab govitecan-hziy)

 Safety run-in

-During the safety run-in (SG 10 mg/kg + CP; n=5), the de-escalation criteria (≥2 patients with a predefined DLT) were not met.
-One DLT of sepsis leading to death was seen.
-At a planned follow‑up safety evaluation, the SG dose was reduced to 7.5 mg/kg due to rates of myelosuppression (mainly Grade ≥3 neutropenia).
-The RP2D was 7.5 mg/kg of SG combined with pembro 200 mg and carbo AUC 5.
+In Cohorts C and D, 17 and 12 patients, respectively, received SG 10 mg/kg, and 37 and 29 patients received SG 7.5 mg/kg.4 During the safety run-in (SG 10 mg/kg + PC; n=5), the de-escalation criterion (≥2 patients with a predefined DLT) were not met.
+One DLT of sepsis leading to death was reported.
+At a planned follow‑up safety evaluation, the SG dose was reduced to 7.5 mg/kg due to rates of myelosuppression (mainly Grade ≥3 neutropenia), which was reported in 19 of the 29 patients (65.5%) who received SG 10 mg/kg.
+The RP2D of SG was 7.5 mg/kg combined with pembro 200 mg and carbo AUC 5.1

 Table 2.
 EVOKE-02 (Cohorts C and D): Efficacy by IRC1